 Collage and drawing of N. gonorrhoeae showing pili and the three layers of the cell envelop.

-The various pathogenic and nonpathogenic Neisseria species can be differentiated by their ability to ...
+The various pathogenic and nonpathogenic Neisseria species can be differentiated by their ability to grow on ...